RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_000.md

 called the [Great Renaming](https://en.wikipedia.org/wiki/Great_Renaming), when the administrators of the most popular Usenet servers decided to impose some structure.
 They decided that there would be seven top-level-categories:
 `comp` (computing), `misc`, `news`, `rec` (recreation and entertainment), `sci`, `soc` (social content), and `talk` (basically, any discussion likely to devolve into a fight, like politics or religion).
-Either as part of the Great Renaming, or else in reaction to it, a top-level category called `alt` was also formed, with the intention of being an alternative to the nominally-official categories.
+As a reaction to the great renaming[^3], a top-level category called `alt` was also formed, with the intention of being an alternative to the nominally-official categories.
 Starting in 1987, the name of every newsgroup started with one of those words.
 Usenet may have been the original source of some internet concepts we still use, such as _trolling_,